-Flutter and React Native – These two are the best cross-platform mobile app development platform used worldwide by developers.
+Flutter vs. React Native – These two are the best cross-platform mobile app development platform used worldwide by developers.
 The tech giants back both of them; Flutter is created by Google while React Native is developed by Facebook, making their presence even more robust and credible.

-Are you planning to invest in a mobile application development, but not sure which cross-platform technology to choose?
+Are you planning to invest in mobile application development, but not sure which cross-platform technology to choose?
 This article will clarify your concepts about Flutter vs. React Native, ultimately helping you choose the technology that fits your budget and expectations.

-Do you know, there are 5 Billion + mobile phone users worldwide?
-As per a recent survey, 90% of the mobile time is spent on mobile apps, while only 8-9% of the time is spent on the internet.
+Do you know, that there are 5 Billion + mobile phone users worldwide?
+As per a recent survey, 90% of mobile time is spent on mobile apps, while only 8-9% of the time is spent on the internet.
 These stats opens up a massive room for mobile app development and ample scope for developers.

-Flutter and React Native comes with other benefits like they are fast to code and quick bug fixing.
+Flutter vs. React Native comes with other benefits like they are fast to code and quick bug fixing.
 And if we talk about their age, Flutter was launched in 2015 by Google while React Native is a bit matured as it was introduced in 2015 by Facebook.
 Let’s get into in-depth about these two cross-platform technologies.

 Overview of Google’s Flutter